ibpsa/project1/web/schedule.md

 <img src="{{ site.url }}/assets/img/project_schedule.png" alt="Project schedule"
 width="600px">

-The official kick-off meeting is in August 2017, coinciding with the the [Building Simulation 2017 conference](http://buildingsimulation2017.org/).
+The kick-off meeting is in August 2017, coinciding with the the [Building Simulation 2017 conference](http://buildingsimulation2017.org/).